Join the community!

 Makefiles originate in software development, where they have been used to convert source code into software programs that can then be distributed to users.

 Researchers can use makefiles to define rules how individual components (e.g., cleaning the data, running an analysis, producing tables) are run.
 When dependencies (e.g., to run the analysis, the data set first has to be cleaned) are well-defined, researchers can completely automate the project.
 When making changes to code, researchers can then easily “re-run” the entire project, and see how final results (potentially) change.
+In addition to the information below, we made a make cheatsheet that describes how to use Make step-by-step!

 A rule in a makefile generally looks like this: